 â€¦the hero was sexy and likable, but the story never quite came to life.
 There was a lack of that fantasy element we look for.
 Also, the pacing of the story seemed slow.â€

 These are some of the comments from the rejection letter that earned me my Pro pin, and landed my manuscript under the bed with the dust bunnies (aka tumbleweed).
-Until now.

 For the past couple of years, I have started a number of projects and many versions thereof, only to toss them aside because I didnâ€™t feel the thrill, the passion to complete them like I had my dust collector.
 Iâ€™d find myself working on a scene for one of those stories and end up thinking about the one under my bed.